Abbas ibn Firnas: Legacy

-In 1973, a statue of Ibn Firnas by the sculptor Badri al-Samarrai was installed at the Baghdad International Airport in Iraq.
+In 1973, a statue of Ibn Firnas by the sculptor Badri al-Samarrai was installed at the Baghdad International Airport, in Iraq.

-In 1976, the International Astronomical Union (IAU) approved of naming a crater on the moon after him as Ibn Firnas.
-In 2011, one of the bridges going over the Guadalquivir river in Córdoba, Spain, was named the "Abbas ibn Firnás Bridge".
-A British one-plane airline, Firnas Airways, was also named after him.
+In 1976, the International Astronomical Union (IAU) approved the naming of a crater on the moon after Ibn Firas: the lunar impact crater, Ibn Firnas.
+In Córdoba, the Abbas ibn Firnás Bridge was named in his honour (the bridge's construction was completed in 2011).
+Firnas Airways, a British one-plane airline, was also named after him.